 First Year Students

 Nebraska Law’s curriculum offers students a traditional foundation in legal analysis and reasoning and a wide range of elective upper-level courses that include hands-on practical experience through clinics and externships.
 The first-year curriculum provides full-year courses in Civil Procedure, Property, and Contracts and semester-long courses in Torts and Criminal Law, and Perspectives in International Law.
-In addition to this strong core curriculum, first-year students immerse themselves in a Legal Research and Writing Skills course that focuses on legal research and writing, professionalism, career planning, and ethics. (http://law.unl.edu/first-year-curriculum)
+In addition to this strong core curriculum, first-year students immerse themselves in a Legal Analysis, Writing and Research (LAWR) Skills course that focuses on legal research and writing, professionalism, career planning, and ethics. (http://law.unl.edu/first-year-curriculum)

 First year students will be taking 15 hours during the fall semester and 15 hours during the spring semester.
 The fall and spring classes are: